GPT-2 – Language Models are Unsupervised Multitask Learners

 Copy

-As with GPT-1 we can import GPT2Tokenizer and AutoTokenizer.
-This is because in the model card of GPT-2 it says to use GPT2Tokenizer, but in the transformers library post we explain that you should use AutoTokenizer to load the tokenizer.
-So let's try both
+Just like with GPT-1 we can import GPT2Tokenizer and AutoTokenizer.
+This is because in the GPT-2 model card it is indicated that GPT2Tokenizer should be used, but in the post about the transformers library we explain that AutoTokenizer should be used to load the tokenizer.
+So let's try both.

 checkpoints = "openai-community/gpt2-xl"